dgl2000/dgl2000/README.md

   📚 &nbsp;I'm a graduate student pursuing MS in CS at Rice University. <br>
   👩‍🎓 &nbsp;Graduated from the University of Nottingham Ningbo China with a BS in CSAI. <br>
   :briefcase: &nbsp;Seeking for SWE/SDE/APM NG after graduation this December, I would appreciate it if you could offer any support! <br>
+  🥅 &nbsp;Currently work on LeetCode and portfolio website.  <br>
   💬 &nbsp;Ask me about anything, such as applications, programming, etc. I'm happy to answer! <br>
   📫 &nbsp;Feel free to reach out to me via gaole.dai@rice.edu :D <br>
   😞 &nbsp;<i>P.S.
 I used to upload codes via my undergraduate student GitLab account which expired after graduation, so there is almost nothing in this account :( </i>